 In May 2017, we convened a group of women representing environmental and arts-based organizations to answer the question, “How can the arts inspire environmental advocacy?”
 Jacqui Patterson, director of the NAACP Environmental and Climate Justice Program, emphasized the power of photography and video in telling the stories of vulnerable communities living in the shadows of oil refineries, drinking contaminated water, and navigating food deserts.
 Miranda Massie, director of the Climate Museum, discussed how museums can use the power of art to evoke emotions, engage new audiences, and reframe the conversation about climate change to focus on hope.

 Most recently, in September 2019, we hosted iconic feminist artist Judy Chicago and renowned philosopher and professor Martha C. Nussbaum on the occasion of Chicago’s newest exhibition, The End: A Meditation on Death and Extinction.
 In a wide-ranging conversation, they discussed the emotional intensity of Chicago’s artistic contemplation of her own death—and the deaths of entire animal and plant species at the hands of humans.
 Chicago reflected on people’s disregard for the complexity of Earth’s ecosystems and “lack of awareness about the consequences of human actions in terms of disrupting this miracle of life.”

 All of these Fresh Talks demonstrate how artists can be agents of conscience in the world.
 During this time at home, I hope that you will find ways to immerse yourself in the arts and their ability to address the current issues we face.
 Please add your voices via social media using #FreshTalk4Change and tagging @WomenInTheArts.
 We look forward to gathering with you at the museum again, one day soon, where we can experience the power of the arts together.

-—Alicia Gregory is the assistant editor at the National Museum of Women in the Arts.
+—Susan Fisher Sterling is the Alice West Director of the National Museum of Women in the Arts.